mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Buildroot_Weston/Rockchip_Developer_Guide_Buildroot_Weston_EN.md

     # value must be an integer, support application level scaling
 ```

-If you want to scale to a specific resolution, you can configure it through WESTON_DRM_VIRTUAL_SIZE environment variable, such as:
+If you want to scale to a specific resolution(without changing the physical resolution), you can configure it through WESTON_DRM_VIRTUAL_SIZE environment variable, such as:

 ```shell
     # /etc/init.d/S50launcher